microsoft/playwright/docs/api.md

 element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).

 Sets the value of the file input to these file paths or files.
-If some of the `filePaths` are relative paths, then they are resolved relative to the [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If some of the `filePaths` are relative paths, then they are resolved relative to the the current working directory.
 For empty array, clears the selected files.

 #### page.setViewportSize(viewportSize)
 - `viewportSize` <[Object]>